 The Bucknell STEM Scholars program recognizes talented prospective and current students, particularly underrepresented students, who are interested in science, technology, engineering and mathematics (STEM) fields.

-Each year, 20 new Bucknell STEM Scholars – incoming first-year students – will come to Bucknell's campus the summer before their first year.
+Each year, up to 20 Bucknell STEM Scholars – incoming first-year students – will come to Bucknell's campus the summer before their first year.
 If you become a Bucknell STEM Scholar, you will get to know your faculty and peer mentors, learn research methods and begin to transition to college life.
 You will live with your peers in a community that brings together your experiences inside and outside of class or the lab.

 During their first year, Bucknell STEM Scholars will

 All Bucknell STEM Scholars will be exposed to research early in their academic careers and will be encouraged to continue working on research projects with faculty and to present their work in oral or poster presentations as well as peer-reviewed scholarship throughout their education.

 Online applications will be accepted from admitted students beginning March 31, 2014.

 The deadline for application will be April 18, 2014.
 Students will be notified if they have been accepted for participation on April 28.
 There will be a short waitlist.

 The five-week summer research session will begin with participants arriving on campus Sunday, June 22, 2014.
 Orientation to campus and introduction to the research mentor and research teams will start Monday, June 23.

 The summer session runs through Friday, July 25 as the last research day; students will depart over the weekend of July 26-27.